NhatThanh92/Reinforcement-learning/README.md

 In this simulation, reinforcement learning (RL) optimizes input parameters to maximize uterine contraction strength by minimizing the distance between two reference points on the tissue.

-**Reinforcement Learning Workflow:**
+## Reinforcement Learning Workflow:

 •	**Agent**: The agent, driven by a neural network or DDPG (Deep Deterministic Policy Gradient), acts as the decision-maker.
-It modifies simulation parameters or material properties (actions) within the range of 8 variables.
+It modifies simulation parameters or material properties (actions) within the range of 8 variables (Table 1).
 The agent learns by interacting with the environment and receiving feedback.

 •	**Environment**: FEBio, which simulates the labor process with active contraction using the Mooney-Rivlin model.
 It receives input actions from the agent and provides the current state and reward.